gustavocremonesi/videomaker/README.md

 # videomaker
-Opensource project to make videos
+Opensource project to make videos in an automated way